sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 *E*\ :sub:`i` = *N* · *P*\ :sub:`i`

-Thit is pretty easy to calculate.If there are 200 observations that can fall into four categories, and we think that all four categories are equally likely, then on average we would expect to see 50 observations in each category, right?
+This is pretty easy to calculate.If there are 200 observations that can fall into four categories, and we think that all four categories are equally likely, then on average we would expect to see 50 observations in each category, right?